Bladder cancer is not very common in dogs – it accounts for approximately 2% of all cancers in dogs.

 Causes of Bladder Cancer in Dogs

-As in other forms of cancer, the exact cause of bladder cancer in dogs is unknown, but many vets believe that several contributing factors can cause canine transitional cell carcinoma to develop in dogs.
+As in other forms of cancer, the exact cause of this cancer is unknown, but many vets believe that several contributing factors can cause canine transitional cell carcinoma to develop in dogs.

 Because this type of cancer is more common in specific breeds of dogs, we can assume that there is an element of genetic predisposition.